alexrudall/ruby-openai/README.md

 ### Without dotenv

-You can pass your key directly to a new client:
+Alternativeely you can pass your key directly to a new client:

 ```
     client = OpenAI::Client.new(access_token: "access_token_goes_here")